selinon/selinon/docs.source/yaml.conf.rst

 ##### Conditions and Predicates

 You can start a node based on particular conditions that needs to be met.
 These conditions can be either external (e.g. availability of a remote server) or flow specific (e.g. results of tasks, arguments that are passed to flow, etc.).
-A list of all predicates can be found in Parsley tool in `parsley.predicates` module, which is also the default module to be used for predicates.
+A list of all predicates can be found in Selinonlib tool in `selinonlib.predicates` module, which is also the default module to be used for predicates.

 If you would like to use your own predicates, just state `predicate_module` in your YAML configuration file on top level.